ietf-rats-wg/eat/draft-ietf-rats-eat.md

 ## From draft-ietf-rats-eat-16
 - Add some references to CBOR and CDDL RFCs when introducing terms, examples, ...
+- Minor wording improvements in section 6 on profiles.
 - Clarifications on non-mixing of encoding formats in detached EAT bundles

 --- contributor